dotkalm/SVGWebcam/README.md

 SVG Webcam -
 a novel approach to webcam, using webgl2 to process video frames and rendering svg as animation frames

+Where the magic happens

+`initWebGL.ts` compiles shaders and creates programs, textures, framebuffers.

+### The outline layer is made from 4 sequential passes to isolate the subject.

+1. Apply blur (gaussian, motion, or lens)
+2. Detect direction of edge
+3. Thin Edge
+4. Apply thresholds

+### The background layer takes a shortcut and only applies the selected blur

+the `useWebGLCanvas` runs the shaders and returns the outputs in frame buffers as a ref the `useSVGGeneration` hook reads the frame buffers and calls `edgeDataToSVG` where the edge data and user options are used to create svg markup.